 - Sepia: For shooting images in sepia monotone.

-- You can edit these different styles and save your own creative style if you want.
+- You can edit these different styles and save your creative style if you want.

 - This functionality can be changed:

-- Contrast: The higher the value selected, the more the difference of light and shadow is accentuated, and the bigger the effect on the image.
+- Contrast: The higher the value selected, the more the difference between light and shadow is accentuated, and the bigger the effect on the image.

 - Saturation: The higher the value selected, the more vivid the color.
 When a lower value is selected, the color of the image is restrained and subdued.